There’s nothing like celebrating the holiday season at Disneyland!

 Haunted Mansion Holiday

-Jack Skellington and his friends from The Nightmare Before Christmas take over this classic ride, causing Halloween and Christmas to collide!
-Note at this time, while New Orleans Square is still under refurbishment, Haunted Mansion Holiday is available by virtual queue only.
+Jack Skellington and his friends from The Nightmare Before Christmas will once again take over this classic ride, causing Halloween and Christmas to collide!

 “it’s a small world” Holiday